Share this Post

 A homeowner with skills in the intricacies of working with electricity and water may be able to install the battery backup system.
 However, most homeowners prefer to leave this task to professional sump pump installers or electricians.

 Sump pumps are better off on a dedicated GFCI (ground-fault circuit interrupter) outlet.
 A GFCI outlet halts power if a ground fault occurs.
 When shopping for a GFCI outlet, ensure the switch can handle the increased power consumption when the pump turns on.

 Can Battery Backups Be Added to Existing Sump Pumps?

-The battery used in a battery backup system should be replaced every two to three years.
+The battery used in a sump pump battery backup system should be replaced every two to three years.
 The continuous recharging of the battery can cause the battery to become less efficient.
-A battery for a sump pump battery backup system will cost around $100.00.
+Call your contractor or the manufacturer if you require a replacement.

 Electricity and water do not mix, so a sump pump installation and a battery backup system are better left to professional installers.
 Sump pump installers have received the training and experience to install, repair, and maintain your sump system.

 Sump pumps ensure your house remains dry; however, if the power goes out, the primary electrical pump will not be able to work.
 Installing a battery backup system with a backup sump pump can keep your home safe even when the power is out.